matomo-org/piwik-dotnet-tracker/README.md

 To ease the process in the mean time, the following rules are applied to any new code contributions :

-* one-to-one commit and tag mappings between the PHP and C# projects
+* one-to-one commit mappings between the PHP and C# projects
 * the C# code should mirror as close as possible the PHP code

+As long as we do not have an automated process, we welcome suggestions in improving the manual process.

+### Code style

-To apply the second rule, we copy-paste the PHP code in the C# class and alter it so it compiles.
+To mirror as close as possible the PHP code, we copy-paste the PHP code in the C# class and alter it so it compiles.

 This can lead in a loss of C# best practices.
 We consider the time savings an acceptable trade-off.

-As long as we do not have an automated process, we welcome suggestions in improving the manual process.
+### Tagging

+We would ideally have liked to keep a one-to-one tag mapping between the PHP and C# projects.

+However, the PHP tracking API source code can be tagged redundantly because

+* the PHP tracking API is not separate from the main Piwik repository
+* the tracking API does not require updates for each version of Piwik

+To avoid creating redundant tags, we only keep tags that have introduced changes in the source code.

+Here is a command example to list changes between two versions of Piwik:

+    git log 1.5.1..1.6 libs/PiwikTracker/PiwikTracker.php

 # [License](LICENSE)